Diego Portales: Early life

 Diego Portales was born in Santiago, the son of María Encarnación Fernández de Palazuelos y Martínez de Aldunate and José Santiago Portales y Larraín, a superintendent of the royal mint.
 He did his primary studies at the Colegio de Santiago, and in 1813, attended law classes at the National Institute.
 As the men of his family had all become successful merchants, Portales also eventually assumed the position of a merchant, taking part in his prosperous and distinguished family's occupation.

-On August 15, 1819 he married his cousin, Josefa Portales y Larraín.
+On August 15, 1819, he married his cousin, Josefa Portales y Larraín.
 He had two daughters with her, both of whom died within days of their birth.
 His wife also died soon after in 1821.
 He never remarried, but took Constanza Nordenflicht as his mistress, with whom he had three children.

 In July 1821, he resigned from his job at the Mint and went into business.
-He opened a trading house, Portales, Cea and Co., based in Valparaiso with a branch in Lima, Peru.
+He opened a trading house, Portales, Cea and Co., based in Valparaíso with a branch in Lima, Peru.
 He bid and obtained management of the government monopoly on tobacco, tea, and liquor (known in Spanish as estanco).
 In exchange for the monopoly, he offered to service in full Chile's foreign debt.
 Nonetheless, in the anarchy that was regnant in Chile at the time, there was no means of enforcing a monopoly as the government could not regulate sales of tobacco, tea, and liquor, and the company eventually went bankrupt.
 His contract with the government was voided and the Chilean government was found to owe Portales 87,000 pesos.
 Out of this unsuccessful business venture, the only remnant was the name eventually applied to his political followers, who in time came to be known as the estanqueros (monopolists).

 Political career

 Soon after, he aligned with the conservatives in the political fights that were wracking Chile at the time.
-As aforementioned, in 1824, Portales’ business firm acquired control over the government's monopoly of tobacco, tea, and liquor; however, the country's troubled conditions soon thwarted his profitable business.
+As aforementioned, in 1824, Portales' business firm acquired control over the government's monopoly of tobacco, tea, and liquor; however, the country's troubled conditions soon thwarted his profitable business.
 For these reasons, Portales finally entered into the political sphere, and very soon he would become the intellectual leader of the conservative side.
-He helped to reorganize the conservative party, and, in 1827, founded El Hambriento (or The Starveling), a journal attacking liberal idealists known as the pipiolos (“white beaks”) from Portales' party's (a.k.a. the pelucones or "big wigs") perspective.
+He helped to reorganize the conservative party, and, in 1827, founded El Hambriento (or The Starveling), a journal attacking liberal idealists known as the pipiolos ("white beaks") from Portales' party's (a.k.a. the pelucones or "big wigs") perspective.
 Portales was an effective satirist, contributing several popular articles to The Starveling.
 Portales' articles placed him in the limelight and paved the way for his political career.